GetTraveling.com

 There were five passenger decks with public areas including the Tivoli Lounge, Lido Grill, Rendezvous Bar, Continental Dining Room, a reading/writing room and shops.
 Except for a Penthouse Suite, all staterooms were inside on Mont Blanc and Alpine Deck, with the Garage Deck for 120 cars in between.
 There were 78 two-berth, 6 three-berth and 87 four-berth cabins, all with upper/lower berths and private facilities.

 Bilu returned to Europe in the spring of 1965 and did not repeat the Miami deployment.
-In 1967, it was renamed Dan and sold to Zim Lines of Israel to continue in Mediterranean ferry service.
+In 1967 it was renamed Dan and sold to Zim Lines of Israel to continue in Mediterranean ferry service.
+Starting in 1976 it served various ferry routes in Europe and the Middle East with various other owners and names.
+It was finally broken up in India.

 Top